spanezz/egt/doc/user-story-nicola.md

 ```

 Notes:
   * I group projects by name, using `.` as a level-separator.
-This allows to apply filters like `project:w` in taskwarrior to limit the task list to work related tasks.
+This allows to filter projects in egt and taskwarrior.
+    e.g: to print a list of work related projects only, use `egt list w.*` and `task list project:w`
+  * I prefere ISO-dates so I have `date-format = %Y-%m-%d` in my config file.
   * I have a todo-section after the log with next steps.
   * I rely on `egt`'s taskwarrior integration to keep track of individual todos and make heavy use of the `wait:` and `due:` dates.
   * I keep notes related to a project below the todo-section.
 (Until they grow big enough to put them into a separate file.)